nickw444/nickw444.github.io/_posts/2015-10-03-csesoc-hackathon.md

 - Home Page/General:
     - A-Z listing of all projects
     - Show latest 3 projects on the home page "ShowCase"
-- Logins/Logouts use UNSW's LDAP service, so it's all UNSW SSO.
+- Logins use UNSW's LDAP service, so it's all UNSW SSO.

 There are some additional features we wish to work into it, such as reading README.md from github projects.